-The U.S. Army Corps of Engineers, Nashville District has prepared a Draft Environmental Assessment (EA) and unsigned Finding of No Significant Impact (FONSI) under the National Environmental Policy Act (NEPA) of 1969, as amended, for proposed work at Wolf Creek Dam, Lake Cumberland in Russell County, Kentucky.
-The purpose of the EA is to evaluate potential effects of the proposed replacement of the spillway tainter gates and implementation of a risk reduction measure.
+The U.S. Army Corps of Engineers, Nashville District has prepared a Draft Environmental Assessment (EA) and unsigned Finding of No Significant Impact (FONSI) under the National Environmental Policy Act (NEPA) of 1969, as amended, for proposed work at Center Hill Dam in DeKalb County, Tennessee (enclosed map).
+The purpose of the EA is to evaluate potential effects of the proposed replacement of the spillway tainter gates and lifting equipment and implementation of a risk reduction measure.

 The EA evaluates both the No Action Alternative and the Proposed Action Alternative (PAA).
 The PAA is the tentatively selected plan and appears to not cause significant adverse effects on the quality of the human environment; therefore, preparation of an Environmental Impact Statement would not be required.
 The considered alternatives are as follows:

 • No Action Alternative: Repair/Replace spillway gates as they fail within the constraints of normal operation and maintenance timing and budget.

 • Proposed Action Alternative – Replace Spillway Gates: Replace all eight spillway gates at Center Hill Dam over four years at the anticipated rate of up to two gates per year.
 It would be anticipated that up to three gates would be inoperable year-round with only one gate bay open at a time and only during the gate replacement window of June to November.
 The following would be included in replacing the gates:

 1. Remove existing gates and replace with similar gates.
 New member sizes would be slightly larger.

 2. Remove existing lifting machinery and replace machinery base with equipment layout similar to that of the existing equipment.
 New lifting equipment would be stronger to raise the new heavier gates.
 In addition, the chain lifting system would be replaced with rope hoist system and the electric layout would be modified to accommodate the new equipment.